William M. London: Consumer advocacy

 With Stephen Barrett and others, London co-authored several editions of Consumer Health: A Guide to Intelligent Decisions.

 He is a former president of the National Council Against Health Fraud (NCAHF), a nonprofit aimed at providing science-based information to consumers so that they can recognize fraud and misinformation on health matters.
-As the group's representative, he delivered a statement to the White House Commission on Complementary and Alternative Medicine Policy, in which he asked the Commission to recognize "the need to identify health fraud and quackery masquerading as "complementary" and "alternative" medicine" and made four recommendations to that effect.
+As the group's representative, he delivered a statement to the White House Commission on Complementary and Alternative Medicine Policy, in which he asked the Commission to recognize "the need to identify health fraud and quackery masquerading as 'complementary' and 'alternative' medicine" and made four recommendations to that effect.

 He started assisting Stephen Barrett in editing NCAHF's electronic newsletter Consumer Health Digest in 2002 and has served as the editor since 2018.
 The publication was founded by Barrett in 2001 and as of 2018 it shipped electronically to 10,500 subscribers weekly.
 A conference on health fraud he organized in 1988 led to the creation of the Ohio Council Against Health Fraud (with London as president), as a state chapter of the national organization.

 London denounces unethical practices of some chiropractors and other alternative health practitioners in the media and specialized publications.

 London co-hosts the Credential Watch website since 2005.
 He's a Skeptical Inquirer columnist and a consultant to the Committee on Skeptical Inquiry.
 He writes in The Scientific Review of Alternative Medicine and Aberrant Medical Practices as a contributing editor.
-He has been made a Fellow of the Committee for Skeptical Inquiry in 2020.
+He was made a Fellow of the Committee for Skeptical Inquiry in 2020.